Valparaiso University: New campus

 Beginning in the 1950s, the school expanded eastward to occupy what is now known as the "new campus".
 Today, it is the center of the university, home to thousands of students in nine dormitories as well as most of the academic buildings.

 At the center of campus is the Chapel of the Resurrection, a 98 ft-a high building that is the home of Valparaiso University's many worship services and convocations.
 Built on the highest elevation on the university's campus, it has been a Northwest Indiana landmark since 1959.
 In 2011, Rev. Mark and Kathy Helge gave a $15-million gift for a major expansion to the chapel.
 The 11000 sqft addition opened in the fall of 2015.

 The Christopher Center Library (built in 2004) houses over 500,000 books and numerous video and audio resources.
 It is a popular place for students to gather and study.
-The Valparaiso University Center for the Arts (VUCA) offers multiple performance facilities, which are most notably used by students to produce full-scale theatrical performances every year.
-The performances and exhibits in the Center for the Arts are always open to the public, and the Center houses the nationally renowned Brauer Museum of Art.
+The Valparaiso University Center for the Arts (VUCA) offers multiple performance facilities and the Center houses the nationally renowned Brauer Museum of Art.

 Kallay-Christopher Hall opened in 2004 and is home to the Department of Geography and Meteorology.
 Kallay-Christopher has an observation deck and large weather lab facilities.
 Adjoining Kallay-Christopher Hall is Schnabel Hall, which is home to communications students, WVUR-FM, the university's student-run radio station, and VUTV, the university's student-run television station.

 The Donald V. Fites Innovations Center, an addition to the College of Engineering's Gellersen Hall, was completed in the summer of 2011.
 The LEED-certified building has two suites of labs that support advanced undergraduate research in areas such as materials science and energy systems.
 The Department of Physics and Astronomy has a 16 in computerized reflecting telescope to aid in NASA research and VisBox-X2, a virtual reality system used to immerse students in a visualized three-dimensional image.